dBildungsplattform/dbildungs-iam-server/README.md

    * keycloak
    * redis
 3. Create a `.env` file and set the required environment variables from `env.config.ts`
-4. run `npm run setup` to initialize the DB
+4. run `npm run setup` to initialize the DB and seed data
-5. run `npm run db:seed dev` to fill the DB with seed data
-6. Run `npm run start:debug` to start the server
+5. Run `npm run start:debug` to start the server
-7. Server runs on the url printed in the console
+6. Server runs on the url printed in the console

 ## Scripts for Development